Jurong Lake District, the second biggest business district in Singapore outside the city.

 District 22 Property Price Trends

-As can be seen, after former Minister of National Development (MND) Mah Bow Tan announced the development of the Jurong Lake District in April 2008, property prices have shot up.
+As can be seen, after former Minister of National Development (MND) Mah Bow Tan announced the development of the Jurong Lake District in April 2008, property prices shot up.

 • Private condominiums: +119.48%